Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Introduction

 \section{Introduction}

 This exploration belongs to the discipline known as \emph{social physics} \cite{j22,w69}, where concepts and tools from physics are used to study social phenomena.
-Here we are interested in studying the members of a social group as point particles, where the position of the particle represents the stances (opinions, beliefs, convictions) of those individuals.
+Here we are interested in constructing an effective description of members of a social group in terms of point-like particles, where the position of each particle represents the stance (opinion, belief, conviction) of the corresponding individual.
 Hence, this work explores the possibility of using a physical system to investigate a social system through a so-called \emph{analogue model} \cite{s17}.

 Although a social phenomenon is realized by a group of individuals, it shows richer properties than just the aggregation of individual behavior \cite{ak14}.
 In this sense, there is an emergence of social phenomena that naturally divides the study of human behavior into two realms: the individual and the social behaviors \cite{g04}.